about us

 Principal Investigator

 Eszter is an Assistant Professor, with primary research interests in psycholinguistics and experimental semantics-pragmatics.
-Her work largely focuses on the comprehension and processing of non-literal meaning such as scalar implicature.
-She is also interested in the role of discourse contexts in pragmatics, adjectival semantics, information structure, and intonational meaning. [personal website] [email]
+She enjoys working on topics such as implicature, focus, QUDs, adjectival semantics, and information structure. [personal website] [email]

 Graduate Student